YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Information: This indicates that YottaDB encountered a BREAK command within a routine and entered Direct Mode.

 Action: All commands entered at the Direct Mode prompt are compiled and executed as they are entered.
 To continue program execution, enter the ZCONTINUE command.
-This message can be supressed using VIEW BREAKMSG value.
+This message can be supressed using the VIEW BREAKMSG value.

 --------------
 BREAKDEA